Informed Bayesian survival analysis

-Finally, Bayesian model-averaging (BMA) \cite{hinne2019conceptual, hoeting1999bayesian, leamer1978specification} allows us to embrace uncertainty about the data generating process by basing inference on multiple models simultaneously.\footnote{Whereas some empirical Bayesian literature uses Bayesian information criteria for “pseudo” BMA \cite[e.g.,][]{negrin2017bayesian, thamrin2013modelling}, we perform proper BMA based on marginal likelihoods which allow us to properly incorporate prior information and test informed hypotheses.
-In frequentist settings, different parametric families can be compared using Akaike information criteria \cite{kleinbaum2012survival, latimer2011nice} and a similar approach to the Bayesian model-averaging could be achieved by Akaike weights \cite{buckland1997model, hjort2003frequentist, wagenmakers2004aic}.} BMA is especially relevant for the parametric survival analysis where models based on different parametric families may not lead to the same conclusions, estimates, and/or predictions \cite{bellgorrod2019review, kearns2020how, latimer2013survival}.
+Finally, Bayesian model-averaging (BMA) \cite{hinne2019conceptual, hoeting1999bayesian, leamer1978specification} allows us to embrace uncertainty about the data generating process by basing inference on multiple models simultaneously\footnote{Whereas some empirical Bayesian literature uses Bayesian information criteria for “pseudo” BMA \cite[e.g.,][]{negrin2017bayesian, thamrin2013modelling}, we perform proper BMA based on marginal likelihoods which allow us to properly incorporate prior information and test informed hypotheses.} (an alternative is using Akaike weights for frequentist model averaging \cite{kleinbaum2012survival, latimer2011nice, buckland1997model, hjort2003frequentist, wagenmakers2004aic} or to use smoothing approach \cite{bogaerts2017survival}).
+BMA is especially relevant for the parametric survival analysis where models based on different parametric families may not lead to the same conclusions, estimates, and/or predictions \cite{bellgorrod2019review, kearns2020how, latimer2013survival}.
 BMA also simplifies the analysis for researchers.
 Instead of drawing inference informally after inspecting the results from various model specifications and subjectively evaluating their fit \cite{ishak2013overview, latimer2011nice, mills2010introducing, omurlu2015bayesian}, BMA allows researchers to automatically combine models based on their posterior model probabilities---that is their suitability to the current application.

 Despite all the advantages, Bayesian survival analysis is rarely used in practice.
 E.g., external information rarely enters the analysis via informed priors on parameters of interest \cite{brard2017bayesian} and only about 15\% of studies in pediatric medicine use historical information \cite{wadsworth2018extrapolation}.
 While sequential analyses are common in medicine, they are rarely based on Bayes factors \cite{ibrahim2001bayesian, stallard2020comparison}.
 And even though the advantages of BMA are recognized \cite{negrin2017bayesian, thamrin2013modelling}, Gallacher, Auguste, and Connock \cite{gallacher2019how} found that BMA was not used in any of the recent 14 appraisals performing extrapolation based on survival models.